 Some chords share identical finger patterns on different strings.
 Am to E, for example.
 Play Am then lift off, holding your fingers in the same shape as you move.

-Once you know how music is written down you can follow tones more guitar lessons.
+Once you know how music is written down, you can follow tons more guitar lessons, which will teach you how to play guitar in a variety of different styles.

 The group of six lines marked ‘TAB’ represents the guitar’s strings.
 The bottom line refers to the fattest string; the top line is for the thinnest string.
 The numbers tell you which fret to place your fingers at.